minusnine/ericgar.com/content/post/nyc-marathon-2025/index.md

 Last year, I arrived exactly at 5:30am at Bryant Park and was able to very quickly get on a bus to get spirited away for a very fine sunrise on Staten Island.
-I had hours to wait sitting on the cold, hard pavement of Fort Wadsworth, followed by 25 minutes in the corral before the race started.
-The wait in the small penned-in area prior to walking to the start is unfortunate because there is really nowhere to warm up.
+I had hours to sit on the cold, hard pavement of Fort Wadsworth, followed by 25 minutes in the corral before the race started.
+The wait in the small penned-in area prior to walking to the start prevents any sort of warm up before the major climb of the race.

 {{< img coffee.jpg "A much appreciated inspirational message from the barista." >}}

 I figured I could leave a little later and save some time.
 I got coffee at Starbucks (yuck! but it’s the only coffee place open that early!) at 5:30p and walked the two blocks over to the library.
-I found that there was already a line that snaked completely around the block of the library and immediately joined it.
+I found that there was already a line that snaked completely around the block and immediately joined it.
 I don’t know the exact timeline, but this line took forever before dumping me into what appeared to be the official entrance for the buses, which was relatively empty.

+Past this free-flowing line, though, a disorderly horde swarmed the buses.
+Once onboard, I dozed off, only to wake up to a standstill on the Verrazano Bridge.
-Then, there was a disorderly horde of people getting onto buses, which had no real organization.
-Finally on the bus, I fell asleep only to find that we were stuck on the Verazzano Bridge just before the drop-off area for an unusually long time.
-By the time I got off of the bus, the lines at the metal detectors were the longest I’ve seen them, and as I entered the queue, workers barricaded the entrance off behind me, signifying that mine was one of the last buses to arrive.
+We sat there for an eternity.
+By the time I disembarked, the security lines were the longest I’d ever seen.
+As I joined the queue, workers barricaded the entrance behind me.
+I was on one of the last buses to arrive.

 The security line basically didn’t move.
-Some volunteers suggested that Wave 1 runners still in the security line should move up.
+Some volunteers suggested that Wave 1 runners still in the line should move up.
 There were a surprising number of us and we were still many rows away by the time we consolidated toward the front of the line.
 I knew the corrals would close at exactly 8:45am and the closure is very strict.
-I put my phone in my bag prior to getting through the metal detector and I took off sprinting toward the blue corrals.
+I put my phone in my bag before getting through the metal detector and I took off sprinting toward the blue corrals.

-Looking at the map now, I must have taken a wrong turn and then followed signs for an inefficient route.
-I did solve my complaint about lack of warm up: I was definitely running faster than marathon pace for a few minutes before arriving at the blue section.
+On the positive side, I did solve my complaint about lack of warm up: I was definitely running faster than marathon pace for a few minutes before arriving at the blue section.
+Looking at the map now, I must have taken a wrong turn and then followed signs for an inefficient, longer route.

-{{< img startvillage.png "I got a decent impromptu warmup through the start village." >}}
+{{< img startvillage.png "I got a decent impromptu warm-up through the start village." >}}

-As I arrived, I saw the blue-bibbed runners walk out of our designated fenced-in area toward the start line.
-Between me and them were crowd-control gates manned by volunteers and security guards.
+As I arrived, I saw the blue-bibbed runners walking out of our designated fenced-in area toward the start line.
+Between us were crowd-control gates manned by volunteers and security guards barricading the entrance.

 I ran up to the first corral opening I saw and before I could get any words out, a volunteer shouted, “The gates are closed!
 Wave 2 is a perfectly good wave!”
-I’m sure it is, but it would definitely impact the first several miles of my race, turning it into a fun run.
-That would have been fine, but disappointing, after having worked for months to try to hit a time goal.

-I ran to the next set of gates.
-I got out a “My bus was late!
-Can I…” before a hired Allied security guard said, “The corrals closed ten minutes ago!
-But come on, come through here!” and moved aside a gate.
-“You can’t bring your pre-race bag through, though.”
-I tossed my bag at the others surrounding a trash can and took a step toward the opening.
+I sprinted to the next gate.
+"My bus was late!
+Can I—"

+"The corrals closed ten minutes ago!" the hired security guard bellowed.
+He paused, looking at my panic.
+"But come on.
+Come through here."

+He slid the gate open.
+"You can’t bring the bag, though."

+I tossed my bag toward a trash can and stepped through.

-But then I realized that my phone was still in the bag!
+Then it hit me: my phone was still in the bag!

 Fuck.

 I picked my bag back up and rummaged around and just couldn’t find it.

 “Come on, man!
 They’re leaving already!”, the security guard bellowed.

 I dumped some stuff out and finally located it.
 I ran through the gates, gripped the shoulder of the security guard, and gave him the most heartfelt thank you I could muster.

 Adrenaline pumping, I hurriedly stripped off my clothing donation, made quick use of the nearest porta-potty, and moved up toward the start line.